Diploma in Therapeutic Counselling (TC-L4)

 - By experiential work designed to raise understanding of counselling skills and related topics.

 - Counselling skills practice for new learning and the development of existing skills.

-To achieve the qualification, candidates must be assessed as Proficient in both internal and external assessment of the 7 Mandatary Units and the learning outcomes within each unit.
+To achieve the qualification, trainees must be assessed as Proficient in both internal and external assessment of the 7 mandatary Units and the learning outcomes within each unit.